-Cancel or Postpone an Appointment • Example Letters and Guides
+Cancel or Postpone an Appointment • Example Letters, Plus Guides and Samples

 When canceling or postponing an appointment, be polite and concise.
 There is usually no need for a lengthy explanation.

 - Tell the reader why you must cancel or postpone the appointment.
 Be sure to identify the particular appointment by date, time, and place.

 - If you wish to reschedule, propose a new time and/or place, or invite the reader to get in touch with you.